mike-ward/mike-ward.github.io/_posts/2015-01-11-markdown-edit-1-2-0-released.md

 List continuations supply the next list marker when composing unordered or ordered lists.
 This is particularly handy when creating numbered lists.
 It's automatic and requires no keyboard shortcut.

-Start as list as usual.
+Start a list as usual.
 When you're ready to add the next list item, simply press `Enter`.
 The next list marker will automatically be added after the new line.

 ### Scroll to Last Position